Can Antibiotics Cause Weight Gain

 This is how it works:

-Insulin resistance is often caused by our diet.
+Fat Storing Hormone resistance is often caused by our diet.
 Mainly, this means eating too much sugar or eating too frequently.
 But it can also be caused by an imbalanced microbiome.

 Researchers have studied the link between gut microbiota, unhealthy weight, and obesity.
 More and more, we are seeing that microbiota can impact body weight.
 And that antibiotic use can be linked to weight issues.